 In October, I was supposed to visit Japan with my husband, but unfortunately, he had to cancel a few weeks before, so my French friend @FaustineHug booked a last-minute ticket to come with me.
 It’s great having at least one friend who is willing to drop everything and say yes to a last-minute girl’s trip to a foreign country!

 Although I had visited Japan in Autumn the previous year, this trip was different.
 I felt so much more comfortable with travelling around, speaking the little Japanese I remember from four years of studying it in high-school and navigating my way around the Japan Rail system.
 Although we did get a little over-confident and ended up getting lost on our way to Mount Fuji (hint: it’s actually not that easy to get to Mount Fuji).

 I’ve never actually been to Japan during any other season, but I highly recommend people to visit in Autumn.
 The foliage at this time of year is stunning, apparently just as spectacular as Cherry Blossom season (Sakura), but it is less crowded.
 We even made a special visit to the Hitachi Seaside Park, so that we could see the spectacular Kochia plants turn red.

-Note:for anyone wanting to see the I Amsterdam sign featured in the photo above, unfortunately this sign was removed from in front of the Rijks Museum in early December for political reasons.
+Pro Tip: For anyone wanting to see the I Amsterdam sign featured in the photo above, unfortunately, this sign was removed from in front of the Rijks Museum in early December for political reasons.

 Lucerne & Interlaken, Switzerland